structurizr/java/docs/styling-relationships.md

 - Font size (pixels)
 - Width (of the description, in pixels)
 - Position (of the description along the line, as a percentage from start to end)
+- Opacity (an integer between 0 and 100)

 ## Tagging relationships